hydrahacksdocs/hydrahacksdocs.github.io/_posts/2025-05-17-Command_Control.md

 - Cellphone (Optional for Bitwarden App)

 ## What's Next?
 Now that you have your command & control computer ready to go, you can start to look at other services that I have Hacks for.
-If you're just getting started I would suggest loking at some of the Docker Hacks or even the RaspberryPi Hacks as they both have a lower cost for entry.
+If you're just getting started I would suggest looking at some of the Docker Hacks or even the RaspberryPi Hacks as they both have a lower cost for entry.

 >Disclaimer: This Hack is intended for entertainment purposes only and is not intended to be a complete guide to every situation or need.